guardian/cdk/README.md

 ## Architecture

-Read more about constructs, patterns and other architectural decisions in (docs)[docs]
+Read more about constructs, patterns and other architectural decisions in [docs](docs)

 ### Patterns